enveda/transcriptomic-target-correlation/README.md

 ## General Info
-This repository contains code and data for our paper, "On the correspondence between the transcriptomic response of a compound and its effects on its targets" (Hart *et al.*, 2022), which investigates the agreement between transcriptomic profiles and target information for over 2,000 chemical compounds.
+This repository contains code and data for our paper, "On the correspondence between the transcriptomic response of a compound and its effects on its targets" (Hart *et al.*, 2023), which investigates the agreement between transcriptomic profiles and target information for over 2,000 chemical compounds.

+ ### Citation
+If you have found our manuscript useful in your work, please consider citing:

+> Hart C. E, Ence D., Healey, D., Domingo-Fernández, D. (2023).
+On the correspondence between the transcriptomic response of a compound and its effects on its targets. *BMC Bioinformatics*.
+[DOI](https://doi.org/10.1186/s12859-023-05337-6)

 ## Dataset
 The data comes from [ChemPert](https://chempert.uni.lu/) a tools containing mappings between chemical perturbation and